Edward Carpenter: Later life

 In January 1928, Merrill died suddenly, having become dependent on alcohol since moving to Surrey.
-Carpenter was devastated and he sold their house and lodged for a short time, with his companion and carer Ted Inigan, at 17 Wodeland Avenue, just a short walk from Mountside.
-They then moved to a bungalow called 'Inglenook' in Josephs Road.
+His death devastated Carpenter; he sold their joint home and moved in with his carer Ted Inigan.
 In May 1928, Carpenter suffered a paralytic stroke.
 He lived another 13 months before he died on 28 June 1929, aged 84.
 He was interred in the same grave as Merrill at the Mount Cemetery in Guildford under a lengthy invocation written by Carpenter.

 His obituary in The Times was headed "Edward Carpenter, Author and Poet", though the text did also refer to his political campaigns.

 Influence

 Carpenter corresponded with many leading figures in political and cultural circles, among them Annie Besant, Isadora Duncan, Havelock Ellis, Roger Fry, Mahatma Gandhi, Keir Hardie, Jack London, George Merrill, E. D. Morel, William Morris, Edward R. Pease, John Ruskin, and Olive Schreiner.

 Carpenter was a friend of Rabindranath Tagore, and of Walt Whitman.
 Aldous Huxley recommended Carpenter's pamphlet Civilization: Its Cause and Cure in his book Science, Liberty and Peace.
 Modernist art critic Herbert Read credited Carpenter's pamphlet Non-Governmental Society with converting him to anarchism.

 Leslie Paul was influenced by Carpenter's work; in turn he passed on Carpenter's ideas to the scouting group he founded, The Woodcraft Folk.
 Algernon Blackwood was another devotee of Carpenter's work; Blackwood corresponded with Carpenter and included a quotation from Civilization: Its Cause and Cure in his 1911 novel The Centaur.

 Fenner Brockway, in a 1929 obituary of Carpenter, acknowledged him as an influence on Brockway and his associates when young.
 Brockway described Carpenter as "the greatest spiritual inspiration of our lives.
 Towards Democracy was our Bible."
 Ansel Adams was an admirer of Carpenter's writings, especially Towards Democracy.
 Emma Goldman cited Carpenter's books as an influence on her thought, and stated that Carpenter possessed "the wisdom of the sage."
 Countee Cullen said that reading Carpenter's book Iolaus "opened up for me soul windows which had been closed".

 Carpenter was sometimes called "the English Tolstoy" and Tolstoy himself considered him "a worthy heir of Carlyle and Ruskin".